Morocco: The Anti Atlas and the Western Sahara

 We spent a night at the very friendly and comfortable Hotel Al Adarissa in Aït Baha for about $20 a night.
 It is about 90 minutes from Agadir and just a 15 minute drive from the apparently reliable North African Elephant Shrew spot mentioned in the Bebbi Babbler Birding report.

-Spotlighting and thermal scoping for an hour or so along the road to – and past – the elephant shrew site produced a Common Genet, a Red Fox, several of the newly split Mediterranean Hares (Lepus mediterraneus) and, best of all – and courtesy of the thermal scope – an Algerian Hedgehog.
+Spotlighting and thermal scoping for an hour or so along the road to – and past – the elephant shrew site produced a Common Genet, a Red Fox, several Mediterranean Hares (Lepus capensis mediterraneus) which might be split one day, and, best of all – and courtesy of the thermal scope – an Algerian Hedgehog.
 A lifer for all of us and my 1800th mammal.

 I set some traps on both sides of the road at the elephant shew site.
 Next morning we had caught two animals; both on the top of the first hill no more than 100m from the north side of the road.